Our nature preserves are open to the public 365 days per year from sunrise to sunset, providing natural places that offer peace and respite for all.

-Willistown Conservation Trust owns and manages three nature preserves in the Willistown area – Ashbridge, Kirkwood and Rushton Woods Preserve.
-We maintain these lands for the preservation and enhancement of their natural and scenic features and appropriate public access and education.
-A fourth nature preserve, Okehocking, is owned by Willistown Township and is protected by conservation easement held by Willistown Conservation Trust.
+Willistown Conservation Trust owns and manages Hartman Meadow, Ashbridge, Kirkwood, Kestrel Hill and Rushton Woods Preserves.
+We maintain these lands to preserve and enhance their natural and scenic features and appropriate public access and education.
+Okehocking Preserve is owned by Willistown Township and is protected by a conservation easement held by Willistown Conservation Trust.

 Other Nature Preserves in the Area

 Okehocking Preserve | Owned by Willistown Township is a 180-acre nature preserve with over five miles of trails, rolling hills, woodland and stream.
 The Trust partnered with Willistown Township to secure the funding and permanent preservation of this Willistown jewel.
 A stone barn and surrounding 4.4 acres within the Preserve are owned by Willistown Conservation Trust.
 Read more.

 Willisbrook Preserve | The 126-acre Willisbrook Preserve, owned by Natural Lands Trust, includes over 20 acres of the Willistown Serpentine Barrens, a rare ecosystem unique to this area.
 These barrens support a diverse variety of plants, including serpentine aster, round-leafed fame flower, and warm-season grasses.
 Read more.